AndrewHazelden/dome2rect/readme.md

 * * *

 ## Batch Script Notes ##
-The tool is an early alpha release and will be improved over time.
 Right now the only image format enabled for input/output is .jpg files and a UNIX .pnm image format.
-In the future all the common image/video formats could be supported since the FFMPEG library is used for format conversions.

 I created the following example .bat scripts to show what is possible: